SSYSteve/GRATIS/README.md

 Note the current code is implemented by different co-authors.
 In the following weeks, it will be changed accordingly to form a more consistent project.

+Nov 29: Uploaded the code of two non-graph experiments.

 ## Non-Graph Data

 <!---![pipeline_nongraph](/figures/pipeline_nongraph.png)--->